cicwi/RECAST3D/README.md

 Authors
 =======

-Slicevis is developed by the Computational Imaging group at CWI.
+RECAST3D is developed by the Computational Imaging group at CWI.
 Main author:

 - Jan-Willem Buurlage